dergigi/dergigi.github.io/collections/_posts/2018-12-20-contrasts.markdown

 ![A single silhouette in front of a red sundown](/assets/images/silhouette-sundown.jpg)

-> "Time is the substance from which I am made.
+> Time is the substance from which I am made.
 Time is a river which carries me along, but I am the river; it is a tiger that devours me, but I am the tiger; it is a fire that consumes me, but I am the fire."
 >
 > <cite>Jorge Luis Borges</cite>